maskho/audiotextbooks/content/shapes/content.md

 The perimeter of the first dough rectangle is [[38]] [[cm | sq. cm]].
 The perimeter of the second dough rectangle is [[34]] [[cm | sq. cm]].

 So, when we moved around parts of the dough, the area [[stayed the same | changed]], but the perimeter [[changed | also stayed the same]].
 One final food for thought question: what shape with 70 square cm of cookie dough would have the smallest perimeter?
 What shape with 70 square cm of cookie dough would have the largest perimeter?
-This question will be explored in future Mathigon chapters, but chew on it for now!
+This question will be explored in future Madras chapters, but chew on it for now!

 Great work!
 Let’s now think about all the shapes we’ve been working with so far: